leftxs/compose-workshop/04-wp-env2/README.md

 With `env` settings in a standalone `.env` file.

-WordPress Multisite works only on ports 80 and 443.

 Now, run `docker-compose --env-file .env-example up-d` from your project directory.

 This runs docker-compose up in detached mode, pulls the needed Docker images,